Wednesday, June 30, 2010

 Bad Idea: Bath in a lake and become hopelessly dehydrated.

-Visit a well known doctor and receive treatment immediately.
+Good Idea: Visit a well known doctor and receive treatment immediately.

 Bad Idea: Try to wait out the sickness eating nothing but Jell-O for 5 days, still living out of a tent and getting hopelessly sick throughout the night.